Nathan Faulkner UKCP Reg; MBPsS

-I am an integrative psychotherapist registered with both the UK Council for Psychotherapy (UKCP) and the British Psychological Society (BPS) and offer both individual and couples therapy from my practice in the centre of Maidstone in Kent.
+I am an integrative psychotherapist registered with both the UK Council for Psychotherapy (UKCP) and the British Psychological Society (BPS) and work with individuals and couples from my practice in the centre of Maidstone in Kent.

 Training, qualifications & experience

 I am registered with the UK Council for Psychotherapy (UKCP) and am a member of the British Psychological Society (BPS) Division of Counselling Psychology (DCoP).

 Prior to training as a Counselling Psychologist and Psychotherapist I first studied Fine Art before returning to complete a BSc (Hons) degree in Psychology.
 After completing my degree I trained in Person-Centred and Cognitive Behavioural (CBT) approaches before training as an Integrative Psychotherapist.
 I am currently also in the final stages of my Doctorate in Counselling Psychology.

 As well as working in private practice I have also worked in both primary and secondary mental health services in the NHS, charitable organisations and as a senior lecturer in psychology and counselling psychology at the University of Greenwich.